-Canvas for writing is now the Document Editor.
-Any Canvas documents you created before are still accessible in their original chats.
+Canvas is now the Document Editor.
+Any Canvas files you created before are still accessible in their original chats.

 The Document Editor opens as a panel alongside your chat, so you can write and iterate on documents without switching context.
 Use it when you want to draft a proposal, write a report, put together a project plan, or work on any longer piece you’ll refine and share.
 Documents are saved to your Library automatically, so they’re accessible across all your chats.
-You can open your document editor in three ways:- Type a prompt like “draft a proposal” or “create a report”.
+You can open the Document Editor in three ways:- Type a prompt like “draft a proposal” or “create a report”.
 The editor opens automatically.

 - Click Create document in the input bar and choose your format: Document, Word, or PDF.